RMI/web-api-poc/README.md

 ### Run Fast API in docker container with:

 ```
+# build the image
+docker compose build

+# run the container
 docker compose up

+# do both
+docker compose up --build
 ```

 The API will be accessible at http://localhost.